What is an FHA Loan?

 FHA loans are generally easier to qualify for than conventional loans are.
 There are a few things to keep in mind when checking into the qualifications for this type of loan:

 - Seeking out multiple lenders is important.
 Each lender can and will set its own standards that must be met to qualify for an FHA loan.
 If the standards set by one FHA-approved lender appear unreasonable, or just unmanageable, simply try another lender.

 - No minimum income limit is required to be approved for an FHA loan.
 An individual simply needs to generate enough income to show they are capable of repaying the loan.
 FHA loans are typically marketed toward individuals that fall in the lower income bracket

 - Low credit scores are not the end of the world.
 With FHA loans, low credit scores often make a person more likely to be approved.
 This is because FHA loans are designed and geared toward helping single individuals and families looking to purchase their first home.

 FHA loans offer individuals, especially those with more meager credit histories, the opportunity to secure funding to purchase a home.
 Paying attention to qualification requirements and looking at more than one lender increases a person’s chances of securing an FHA loan.

-Thank you for reading CFI’s explanation of an FHA loan.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 The following CFI resources will be helpful in advancing your financial education: